jbricenoz/jbricenoz/README.md

 ### Hi there 👨‍💻

 I'm Software Engineer, passionate in finding creative solutions across the technology with over 8 years in the industry, who loves building amazing and ambitious products from the beginning to the end.
-He loves to combine the passion for learning, details, teaching, and innovate with the software development and leadership skills to continue building personalized and creative products for people and the internet.
+I love to combine the passion for learning, details, teaching, and innovate with the software development and leadership skills to continue building personalized and creative products for people and the internet.

 #### 💬  I was part of campanies like ...
  - Equifax